moorepants/dissertation/physicalparameters.rst

    figHeadtube

-   The digital level used to measure headtube angle.
+   The digital level used to measure head tube angle.

 .. _secTrail: